Viewing the Call Stack in WinDbg

 In kernel mode, the stack trace is based on the current register context.
 You can set the register context to match a specific thread, context record, or trap frame.
 For more information about setting the register context, see Register Context.

 The Calls window has a toolbar that contains several buttons and has a shortcut menu with additional commands.
-To access this menu, right-click the title bar or click the icon near the upper-right corner of the window ().
+To access this menu, select and hold (or right-click) the title bar or select the icon near the upper-right corner of the window ().
 The toolbar and menu contain the following buttons and commands:

 Raw args displays the first three parameters that are passed to the function.
 On an x86-based processor, this display includes the first three parameters that are passed to the function ("Args to Child").